 Reasonable Cholesterol Content

-By the way, we won’t even try to hide the fact that the cholesterol amount found in shrimp isn’t 85 percent higher than that found in other seafood.
+We won’t even try to hide the fact that the cholesterol amount found in shrimp is 85% higher than that found in other seafood.
 It is, and we know it.
-What we also know is that cholesterol is important to cats that need to produce bile acid faster, and vitamin D naturally.
+Excessive cholesterol ingestion in cats can result in hyperlipidemia, a condition where the level of fats in the cat’s blood is higher than the normal range.

 Have you ever heard of something called astaxanthin?